JonathanFabs/React-Todo-List/README.md

-#Technologies: React.
-CSS and node.js
+**Project brief: created todo list application using react **Technologies used: React, CSS, and node.js